vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 - **Upper Price**: The maximum price bound for market making.
 Prices between the `base price` and this price will have volume placed, with no orders above this price.
 This is optional and if not supplied no volume will be placed above `base price`.
 At these prices the market maker will always be short
 - **Lower Price**: The minimum price bound for market making.
 Prices between the `base price` and this will have volume placed, with no orders below this price.
 This is optional and if not supplied no volume will be placed below `base price`.
 At these prices the market maker will always be long
 - **Commitment**: This is the initial volume of funds to transfer into the sub account for use in market making.
 If this amount is not currently available in the main account's general account the transaction will fail.
 - **Margin Ratio at Bounds**: The exact volume scaling is defined by the position at the upper and lower prices.
 To determine this we must compare the commitment with what leverage that might allow at the price bounds.
 One way to do this is to assume we will use the value at which `commitment == initial margin` for the position at that price, however users may wish to take a more conservative approach.
-Using this parameter allows them to set a value such that `position = commitment / margin ratio`, however with the restriction that commitment must still be `>= initial margin`.
+Using this parameter allows them to set a value such that `position = commitment / margin ratio at bound`, however with the restriction that commitment must still be `>= initial margin`.
 This parameter should be optional.
+There is a separate parameter for each potential bound.
+  - **Upper Bound Ratio**
+  - **Lower Bound Ratio**

 Note that the independent long and short ranges mean that at `base price` the market maker will be flat with respect to the market with a `0` position.
 This means that a potential market maker with some inherent exposure elsewhere (likely long in many cases as a token holder) can generate a position which is always either opposite to their position elsewhere (with a capped size), thus offsetting pre-existing exposure, or zero.